How To Transfer a Car Title in Oregon

 • DMV2U Form

-You must understand that an odometer disclosure is not needed if your vehicle is:
+You do not need an odometer disclosure if your vehicle is:

 • Not manufactured with an odometer